Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

 \subsection{Parameter Sensitivity and Degeneracy: Spectroscopic Effective Temperature Constraint}

-We have seen that using uniform priors will not sufficiently recover low values of extinction over the uniform sample of synthetic stars we have generated.
-In this section we show how incorporating a spectroscopic constraint on the effective temperature greatly reduces the width of the extinction posterior.
+We show how incorporating a spectroscopic constraint on the effective temperature greatly reduces the width of the extinction posterior.
 Moreover, we show the extent of the reduction depends on what part of the HR diagram we inspect.
-We stress that due to the strong degeneracy between extinction and the effective temperature, an assumption on knowing one of these parameters within an error on the constraint is a direct assumption about how well one knows the other.
-Throughout we assume the photometry includes a floor uncertainty of $0.05$ mag.
+We stress that due to the strong degeneracy between extinction and the effective temperature, {a point estimate of one of these parameters within a given error without reference to the other parameter is misleading and should be avoided.} Throughout we assume $\sigma_{\text{floor}} =0.05$ mag.

-We recall that spectroscopic constraints of stellar parameters are included in our model as an estimate of the stellar parameter with an assumed Gaussian uncertainty.
-Including a constraint on the effective temperature will propagate to both the extinction and the metallicity parameter due to the strong degeneracy between these parameters, so it is of paramount importance not to underestimate the Gaussian error of the stellar parameter estimate.

-We run our model on the synthetic uniform sample of stars, assuming that we have a Gaussian constraint on the effective temperature with standard deviation $\sigma_T=110$ K. We choose this value as many current stellar parameter studies which derive effective temperatures from the Gaia XP spectra quote mean absolute differences less than this value.
-Moreover, when we cross-match and compare the \cite{Andrae_2023} effective temperatures to the highly accurate Gaia ESO \citep{2022ges} effective temperatures for a region at high Galactic latitudes we find a mean difference of $110$ K.